22 Apr 22 by justatest

 — —

-And so I´d begun this, then put it away irritated (so much so that I didn´t take a photo) with the mess I´d made, and to allow it to dry.
+And so I´d begun the first canvas, then put it away irritated (so much so that I didn´t take a photo) with the mess I´d made, and to allow it to dry.

 The second one´s off the easel now to dry a bit, and so back again to this first canvas.